 The great thing about natural light photos is that they do not only need to be taken when it is sunny outside.
-Beautiful, even lighting is created on overcast days, so take advantage of this.
-Oftentimes, couples think that in order for the day to be perfect, there must be sunny and blue skies, so reassure them that cloudy days can actually be ideal!
+Beautiful lighting is also created on overcast days, so you can take advantage of this.
+Oftentimes, couples might think that in order to make their day perfect, there must be sunny and blue skies.
+So, reassure them that even cloudy days can fetch them great photos!
 Overcast skies create a diffused, soft light that is flattering on your subjects.
+Another way to do diffused light photography is to position your couple in a shaded area on a sunny day.
+This will still allow light to illuminate them, but it will not be as harsh as direct sunlight.
+A great time to use this technique is during wedding family formals if they are taking place outside.
+By placing these portraits in the shade, you will have an even light across all of the family members - this also makes the image really easy to color-correct during the post-production stage.